afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 ## 🛠️ 10.
 Troubleshooting

-###❌ Issue A -  Client does not reconnect to Backup VPN when Paris goes down (KeepAlive missing)
+### ❌ Issue A -  Client does not reconnect to Backup VPN when Paris goes down (KeepAlive missing)

+- **Symptom** :
-**Symptom** : When the Paris VPN server is shut down, the OpenVPN client does not automatically reconnect to the second remote server defined in its configuration.
+When the Paris VPN server is shut down, the OpenVPN client does not automatically reconnect to the second remote server defined in its configuration.

 Even though the client has:
 remote paris.example.com 1194
 remote auber.example.com 1195
 …it stays stuck, waiting indefinitely, and never switches to the backup server.

+- **Cause**
-- **Cause** : The OpenVPN client had no keepalive mechanism configured.
+The OpenVPN client had no keepalive mechanism configured.
 Without keepalive (or explicit ping / ping-restart directives), the client does not detect that the server is dead.
 It simply waits forever for packets that will never arrive.

-OpenVPN does not assume a connection is down unless:
-- it receives no ping replies for a defined timeout
-- or the TCP/UDP socket explicitly closes
-- or a restart timer triggers
+OpenVPN does not assume a connection is down unless it receives no ping replies for a defined timeout or the TCP/UDP socket explicitly closes or a restart timer triggers.
 Since none of these conditions occurred, the client believed the Paris server was still alive.
 So the client never moves to Auber, even though Paris is down.

+- **Solution**
-- **Solution**: Add keepalive to the client & server configuration (for maintening the connection & prevent to restart uselessly).
+Add keepalive to the client & server configuration (for maintening the connection & prevent to restart uselessly).
 ```text
 keepalive 5 15
 <=>